Isotopes of francium

-Francium (_{87}Fr) has no stable isotopes, thus a standard atomic weight cannot be given.
+Francium (_{87}Fr) has no stable isotopes, so a standard atomic weight cannot be given.
 Its most stable isotope is ^{223}Fr with a half-life of 22 minutes, occurring in trace quantities in nature as an intermediate decay product of ^{235}U.

 Of elements whose most stable isotopes have been identified with certainty, francium is the most unstable, though astatine is the rarest in nature due to its naturally occurring isotopes having even shorter half-lives and even smaller branching ratios.

-The elements with atomic number of 106 (seaborgium) or greater have their longest known half-life of any isotope shorter than that of francium, but as those elements have only isotopes on the proton-rich side of beta stability discovered, there is a strong possibility that undiscovered isotopes of these elements will have longer half-lives that could exceed that of francium-223.
+In the case of all elements with atomic number 106 (seaborgium) and above, no isotopes have been discovered whose half-life exceeds that of francium-223.
+However, the isotopes of these elements so far discovered are all on the proton-rich side of beta stability; so there is a strong possibility that some undiscovered isotopes of these elements will have longer half-lives, which could exceed that of francium-223.